jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 31, 2024**_
+Another way to simplify sentence is to break down long sentences into shorter expressions with independent meanings.

 _**July 30, 2024**_
 One way to simplfy a sentence is to exchange complex words into simple words.